-Illness is currently taking the world by storm so we thought that since Alex has a degree in Emergency Management it may be helpful to provide a guide on how to prepare for an emergency with your dietary preference (Keto) in mind whether that’s due to illnesses or other natural or man-made disasters.
+Illness is currently taking the world by storm so we thought that since our co-founder has a degree in Emergency Management it may be helpful to provide a guide on how to prepare for an emergency with your dietary preference (Keto) in mind whether that’s due to illnesses or other natural or man-made disasters.
 Here are our recommendations:

 * Please note that some of the links below may be affiliate links to specific products that we use and recommend.
 We will make a small commission if you purchase via one of our links, your price will never be higher when shopping through these links.
 Actually, we try and find the best deals on the products to link to so you may even save!

 We already have a comprehensive guide on How to Build a Keto Pantry along with a FREE printable PDF at the bottom of that post so our first recommendation is to start there.
 After that we would, and are, focusing on the following:

 Broth - we keep a stock of bone broths and stocks for easy soup recipes as well as sipping.
 Broth is a great source of nutrients and electrolytes and a staple ingredient in many recipes.
 Make sure to choose broths and stocks that are made with the highest quality proteins and vegetables.
 We love Pacific Foods since they are shelf-stable and made with healthy Keto-friendly ingredients!

 Canned Meat - tuna, salmon, chicken, anchovies, sardines, etc. If it’s important to you, make sure that these are sourced via sustainable sources and packed in either water or a healthy oil like olive oil.
 Homemade canned meat is also perfect to keep on hand.